In this series of articles, Cuckoo News documents the revival* of a music genre, Bangla Khayal, by a musical genius, Kabir Suman.

 “Bangla Khayal” or “Bengali Khayal.”

-It is a milestone in modern music.
+At any rate, is a milestone in modern music.

 The key function of Khayal is to create atmospheric beauty through audio renditions of “ragas” or musical notes arranged in a variety of permutations and combinations.
 The significance of the lyrics, called “bandishes”, which are short, pithy four to eight-line-poems is to enhance the beauty of the ragas.
 If the permutations in which the musical notes can be arranged are limitless, so are the ways in which words can be combined to accentuate them.
 The lyrics can evoke epic stories of gods and goddesses or conjure up the intimate romance of waiting for a lover’s return from long absence.